Continuous Professional Development (CPD)

-- teaching or coaching – outside normal duties is also relevant (ie the development and presentation of new and revised material, or to new audiences)
+- teaching or coaching – outside normal duties is also relevant, for example: the development and presentation of new and revised material, or to new audiences

 For example, if on a seven hour seminar, only four hours were providing new insights and three hours were covering ground you were already familiar with, only four hours should be recorded in the log-book.